MuhammadSuffian/Flight-Management-System-in-java-using-OOPs-concept/README.md

 The Flight Management System is designed to simplify the booking process and provide a smooth experience for users to manage their flight tickets efficiently.
 Users can create accounts, log in securely, check fare for different routes, and book flight tickets seamlessly.

 <h3>Future Enhancements</h3>
-Implementing user authentication and authorization for enhanced security.
+1)Implementing user authentication and authorization for enhanced security.
-Integrating a database to store and manage user account details and ticket information.
+2)Integrating a database to store and manage user account details and ticket information.
-Implementing seat selection and availability checks for flight bookings.
+3)Implementing seat selection and availability checks for flight bookings.
-Enhancing the user interface to provide a more engaging and intuitive experience.
+4)Enhancing the user interface to provide a more engaging and intuitive experience.
-Feel free to contribute to this project on GitHub, and together, we can make this Flight Management System even better!
+5)Feel free to contribute to this project on GitHub, and together, we can make this Flight Management System even better!